-The first thing you should do when you pick up your guitar is tune it.
+The first thing you should do when you pick up your guitar, is tune it.
 This will save you from losing that perfect lead because the G-string was flat.
-Tuning your guitar also trains your ear to the different sounds of each note.
+Tuning your guitar, also trains your ear to the different sounds of each note.

 Tuning the (A) or 5th string.

 The most basic way of tuning your guitar will start with the open (A) string.
 This is the second largest string, which is called the 5th string.
 By using the fixed source, piano, harmonica, tuning fork, another guitar or the A note supplied, we will tune the A string.
 You will now tune the (A) string to match the pitch or tone of the A source.
-Pick the A string open and letting it ring out or sustain.
+Pick the A string open and let it ring out or sustain.
 Picking the A string open, means to pick the string without fretting the note.
 (Fretting, pushing down on the string).

-I find by loosening the string below the tone and raising or tuning while increasing the strings tension, works the best and tends keep the guitar in tune longer.
+I find by loosening the string below the tone and raising or tuning while increasing the string’s tension, works best and tends keep the guitar in tune longer.
 So, once you establish that A tone and match it with the open (A) string, you are ready to move on to the next string.
-Remember, don't tune while loosening the string, only while tightening.
+Remember, don’t tune while loosening the string, only while tightening.

 Tuning the (D) or 4th string.

 Now that you have the A string matching the pitch of the A source, you’re ready to move onto the D string.
 The D or 4th string is directly below the A string.
 By fretting or placing your middle finger on the (fifth fret) of the A string and picking it, you would be playing the D note.
 Look at the image below and find the D note on the 5th fret of the A string.
 This note should be held down and left to ring or sustain while adjusting the D or 4th string to match the D tone.
 It may take a few times to match up, but remember to always match the tone while tightening the string and not while loosening.